Operadic categories as a natural environment for Koszul duality: The operadic category of graphs

 Let us first ignore the global orders of graphs involved, i.e.\ work in the category ${\ttprGr}$ of preordered graphs.
-We first factorize, using Proposition~\ref{fact}, $\Phi$ into a pure contraction $c$ followed by a local reordering $\rho$ as in the bottom~of
+Using Proposition~\ref{fact}, we first factorize $\Phi$ into a pure contraction $c$ followed by a local reordering $\rho$ as in the bottom~of

 Let $\widehat \Gamma_i$ be the graph obtained from $\Gamma_i$ by modifying its global order according to the action of the local reordering $\rho$ as in Lemma~\ref{Dnes_s_Clemensem_do_Matu}.
-Notice that $\widehat \Gamma_i$ is the fiber of $c$ over $i \in |\Upsilon|$.
+Notice that $\widehat \Gamma_i$ is the fiber of $c$ over $i \in |\Gamma''|$.
 Let~$\widehat \Lambda_i$ be the graph $\Lambda_i$ with the global order modified in the same manner, and $\widehat \Xi_i : \widehat \Gamma_i \to \widehat \Lambda_i$ the induced map.
 We factorize $\widehat \Xi_i$ as a quasibijection followed by a pure contraction and a local reordering, as in

+We then realize these families of maps as the induced maps between fibers step by step using Lemmas~\ref{bupforcontractions}, \ref{bupforisos} and \ref{local} giving rise to preordered graphs $A,B,C$ together with the morphisms $\alpha$, $\beta$ and $\gamma$ in~(\ref{az_spony_mostu_sepnou_reku_noc_a_ty_jsi_jeden}).
+It is clear that diagram